htcondor/htcondor/docs/classad-attributes/scheduler-classad-attributes.rst

     The amount of detected machine RAM in MBytes.

 :classad-attribute:`EffectiveFlockList`
-    A comma seperated list of *condor_collector* addresses to which *condor_schedd* jobs are actively flocking.
+    A comma separated list of *condor_collector* addresses to which *condor_schedd* jobs are actively flocking.

 :classad-attribute:`JobQueueBirthdate`